nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ```

-Beyond being fewer lines of code, it's more honest about intent.
+It's more honest about intent.
 The chain of operations tells me exactly what's happening: filter active members, calculate their damage with multipliers, sum the results.
 No hidden state, no mutation, no surprises.

 ### Zero-Cost Iterators